digitalcredentials/tls-did/README.md

 ## TLS-DID Method

 [DID Method](https://www.w3.org/TR/did-core/#dfn-did-methods)

-The TLS-DID Method uses the existing TLS infrastructure to create and verify identities.
-With this methods DIDs linked to existing domains can be created.
+The TLS-DID method uses the existing TLS infrastructure to create and verify identities.
+With this method DIDs verifiably linked to existing domains can be created, if a TLS certificate was issued to the domain.

-*Method Name*: tls
+**Method Name**: tls

-*TLS-DID Format*: did:tls:\<domain>
+**TLS-DID Format**: did:tls:\<domain>

-*Example TLS-DID*: did:tls:tls-did.de
+**Example TLS-DID**: did:tls:tls-did.de

+## TLS-DID Operations

+In this section we describe the four operations each DID method has to specify.
+We segment the description of each operation into the concept and an explanation of how to use the tls-did and the tls-did-resolver library to run the operation.
 ### Create

 **Concept**

-To create a TLS-DID you deploy a smart contract  to the Ethereum blockchain.
-This contract contains all data of the DID document.
-To make a TLS-DID resolvable you have to register the smart contract in the TLS-DID registry smart contract with its TLS-DID method specific identifier.
-Note that since anyone can register a smart contract with any identifier in the [read/resolve](#read) operation each we verify each smart contract.
+To create a TLS-DID we deploy a smart contract containing all data of the DID document to the Ethereum blockchain.
+We register this contract in the TLS-DID registry smart contract with its TLS-DID method specific identifier.
+Note that we do not verify the correctness of an association between a TLS-DID and a domain on creation.
+Therefore, anyone can register a smart contract with any identifier.
+Thats why we verify each smart contract in the [read/resolve](#read) operation.

 **Code**